A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

 A similar decomposition has been calculated for both the signals $\csi_1(t)+\imunit\eta_1(t)$ and $\csi_2(t)+\imunit\eta_2(t)$ (which are related to the secular motions of Jupiter and Saturn, respectively).
-The behavior is very similar to that of Table~\ref{tab:scomp_spettr_Urano}, so we omit the corresponding tables because the interesting results are more evident from the figures that we are going to present.
+The behavior is very similar to that of table~\ref{tab:scomp_spettr_Urano}, so we omit the corresponding tables.

-The most relevant information about such decompositions of the secular motions of the three planets is summarized in the plots done with the $\times$ symbol appearing in Figs.~\ref{fig:ainf_Giove}--\ref{fig:ainf_Urano}.
+In order to check the effectiveness of our algorithm, let us further investigate the results as a function of the normalization step in a few different ways.

-Those figures contain also a comparison with the results provided by a, say, trivial approximation of an orbit on an elliptic torus.
-In fact, the dots marked with the $+$ symbol appearing in Figs.~\ref{fig:ainf_Giove}--\ref{fig:ainf_Urano} refer to a frequency analysis which is performed exactly in the same way as that corresponding to the $\times$ symbol, except the fact that the numerical integration of the equations of motion is started from the following initial conditions
+First, in fig.~\ref{fig:ainf_Urano} we plot the amplitudes $|c_j|$ as a function of the frequencies $\zeta_j$ in Log-Log scale.
+We compare the amplitudes corresponding to two different orbits, namely: (a)~the orbit with initial point calculated as in~(\ref{cond-in-toro-ell-dopo-9-passi}), and (b)~the orbit with initial point